vatpac-technology/sops/docs/events/worldflight/Enroute/leg3.md

 --8<-- "includes/abbreviations.md"

 ## Sector Responsibilities
-### Territory South (TRS)
+### Arafura (ARA)
-TRS will be responsible for the TRS subsector **only**.
-The North-east portion of TRT airspace is [released](#trt-release) to TRS.
+ARA will be responsible for the ARA subsector **only**.
+The North-east portion of TRT airspace is [released](#trt-release) to ARA.

-TRS shall ensure adequate vertical separation exists between nearby aircraft and may establish basic speed control to avoid any overtaking occurring.
+ARA shall ensure adequate vertical separation exists between nearby aircraft and may establish basic speed control to avoid any overtaking occurring.

 ## WorldFlight Teams
 [WorldFlight Teams](../../../../#official-team-callsigns) will be highlighted by default and should receive priority at all stages of flight.